 Roast Goose is a traditional Cantonese dish.
 Marinated in a sauce of ginger, garlic, honey, cooking wine, and soy sauce, an ideal piece of roast goose is supposed to have crispy skin and juicy meat.
 It will be more flavorful if served with plum sauce.

 Roast Suckling Pig, another barbecued meat, is a must-eat dish when Cantonese offer sacrifices to their ancestors during the Ching Ming Festival (Tomb Sweeping Day).

-In normal days, Roast Suckling Pig is still a high-end dish and you can only find it at authentic fancy Cantonese restaurants.
-The price, of course, will be higher than average.
+On normal days, Roast Suckling Pig is still a high-end dish and you can only find it at authentic fancy Cantonese restaurants.
+The price, of course, will be higher than the average.